Chris Kelly on Directing Molly Shannon in 'Other People' and Meeting Beyoncé (Exclusive)

 A lot of her post-SNL work has been so lovely, too, like Enlightened and Year of the Dog.
 She's done these kind of small, nuanced, dramatic performances.
 But I was like, "That's not enough!
 Someone give her a full f**kin'…" I just want her to be in everything.
 Literally, as a fan, I've always been like, "Come on!
 Someone give it to her!
 Put her in more things!"
 Then I was like, "What if she did this?"
 And she said yes, and I lost my mind.

 She might get the chance to be in more things, now that she is getting early awards season buzz for this movie.
-Her name has been thrown in the mix.
+Her name is certainly in the mix.

 I feel like I can't even comment on that because it feels too crazy, but that's very nice.
 She's just the best.
 I mean, I assumed she would be, because I was such a fan of hers.
 There was a weekend where they were like, "We're going to send her the script."
 And I think that night or the next night my agents were like, "She's read it and she's going to be calling you sometime soon."
 Then as soon as they had sent me that email, my phone was already ringing and it was her.
 We talked and it was a yes right away.
 We hung up and I started crying and then I called everyone in my family and I was like, "I think this will be good!”
 And the first day on set, the very first scene we shot, I was like, "Yep.
 Yep, this is it."